cdp-ucsc/doc/cdp-docs/docs/introduction.md

 #### Enterprise Data Model (EDM)

 The Enterprise Data Model, or EDM, will support integrating and blending data at scale from multiple domains.
-Information will be collaboratively and transparently curated from raw source data to trusted information available for reporting, analytics, and sharing.
+Information will be collaboratively and transparently curated from raw source data to trusted information available for reporting, analytics and sharing.

 #### Data and System & Governance Program